ProAgileAB/EnsembleEnablers/data/bring-your-problem-not-your-solution.md

 Scenario: someone in the team really likes coding in isolation, coming up with a solution-design-architecture on their own.
-And then brings that solution to the team - either as a pull request or as a sketch of a solution - it can become real frustration for the team when ensembling.
+And then brings that solution to the team - either as a pull request or as a sketch of a solution - it can become real frustration for an ensemble.

 What happens is that the problem-solving part is left out of the team effort.
 This means the ensemble-team becomes an execute only ensemble; not a learning team.